Maintaining the best humidity for weed will allow your marijuana plants to reach their fullest potential.

 - Using a humidifier to increase humidity levels in the grow room is the easiest approach.
 Small drugstore humidifiers require frequent tank fillups, so look for a larger water tank size to avoid constant maintenance.
 Hooking your humidifier up to a hygrometer control switch can automate the process of controlling the humidity levels for your weed grow room.

 - Using a swamp cooler can also increase moisture levels in grow room conditions that have high temperatures but low humidity.
 Here’s a tutorial on how to make a swamp cooler from a guy who brought one to Burning Man.
 It’s helpful to make your own swamp cooler, but those swamp cooler plans use a solar panel for electricity which won’t work so well for indoor grow rooms so you’ll need to make some slight modifications.

 How to lower or raise temperatures in grow rooms

-Selecting a proper location for your grow room can help you maintain your temperatures.
+Selecting a proper location for your grow room can help you maintain your ideal temperatures.
 Cool basements are much easier to control in summertime then spare bedrooms with windows facing the sun.
-Here are some ways that you can establish the best temperatures for your grow room.
+Here are some ways that you can establish the ideal temperatures for your grow room.